BestTimesToVisit.com Logo

 packing

-Pack lightweight, breathable clothing made of natural fabrics like cotton or linen, as Kerala's climate is humid and tropical year-round.
-Include a light rain jacket or umbrella, especially if you're visiting during the monsoon season (June-September).
-Don't forget insect repellent, sunscreen, and a hat to protect yourself from the strong sun.
+Pack light, breathable cotton clothing as Kerala's climate is humid and tropical year-round.
+Include a light rain jacket or umbrella, as afternoon showers are frequent, especially during the monsoon season (June-September).
+Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.

 safety